 Ibrahim Al-Khalil was open for 24 hours for incoming and outgoing travellers in the month that data collection took place for this period - consistent with the previous rounds.
-In this round, all movement restrictions that had previously been in place at this PoE were lifted; these restrictions had required all incoming travellers to obtain permission from the Ministry of Interior prior to crossing.
-Additionally, Iranian nationals are now permitted to enter after previously being disallowed.
-Consistent with the last round, all incoming travellers are required to take a COVID-19 test at the PoE.
-Additionally, upon arrival to this PoE, all travellers are required to quarantine at home for a period of 14 days.
+Additionally, Iranian nationals are permitted to enter after previously being disallowed.
+All travellers except those who are under 12 years of age are required to undertake a PCR test at this PoE.
+However, there is no requirement for travellers to quarantine after entering KRI via this PoE.

-Fishkhabour was open between 9:00 a.m. and 3:00 p.m. for incoming and outgoing travellers - and as with the previous two rounds, it was open for three days in the week of this round (Sunday, Tuesday and Thursday).
+Fishkhabour was open between 9:00 a.m. and 4:00 p.m. for incoming and outgoing travellers - and as with the previous two rounds, it was open for three days in the week of this round (Sunday, Tuesday and Thursday).
 Consistent with the last round, only Syrian nationals, including those with dual citizenship, are permitted to enter Iraq via this PoE.
 Additionally, only Iraq nationals travelling for business purposes as well as Syrian nationals are permitted to enter Syria via this PoE.
+All travellers entering KRI must take a PCR test at this PoE.
+Syrian nationals returning to KRI are required to quarantine in a hotel until they receive a negative PCR test result.
+However, Syrians with dual nationality who are in transit en route to another country are not required to quarantine.

-Bashmagh was open from 7:00 a.m. until 12:00 am for incoming and outgoing travellers seven days per week, after being 24 hours a day in the last round.
+Bashmagh was open from 7:00 a.m. until 12:00 am for incoming and outgoing travellers seven days per week.
 As with the last round, Iraqi and Iranian nationals can enter Iraq and they do not need travel permission from the Iraqi Ministry of Interior.
 Otherwise, nationals of both countries may enter Iran, with Iraqis required to obtain a visa from the Iranian consulate prior to travelling.
-In addition, the requirement remains in place for all incoming travellers to take a COVID-19 test at this PoE.
+In addition, the requirement remains in place for all incoming travellers to take a PCR test at this PoE.

-Zurbatiyah (Wassit Terminal) was open for 24 hours for incoming and outgoing travellers of any nationality in this round.
-Travellers are only permitted to cross at this PoE for reasons related to health or education.
+Zurbatiyah (Wassit Terminal) was open for 24 hours for incoming and outgoing travellers for reasons related to health or education.
+Iraqi travellers are permitted to cross into Iraq or Iran via this PoE, and while Iranians are not allowed to enter Iraq, they are allowed to enter their home country.
 As with the last round, outgoing travellers are required to sign a pledge committing to not return to Iraq via this PoE.
 No COVID-19 testing facilities are in place at this PoE; however, in order to cross, all travellers must carry with them a negative PCR test result taken within 72 hours prior to arriving.
+However, travellers who are under 10 years old are not required to take a PCR test.

 Al-Shalamcha was open for 24 hours daily for commercial traffic, but only from 7:00 a.m. to 7:00 p.m. daily for all other travellers.
 As with the previous rounds, only Iraqi nationals are permitted to enter via this PoE.
 Additionally, Iraqi nationals must obtain a visa from the Iranian consulate in Baghdad to travel to Iran, while Iranian nationals can cross back to their home country without permission.
-No COVID-19 testing facilities are in place at this PoE; however, in order to cross, all travellers must carry with them a negative PCR test taken within 72 hours of prior to arriving.
+All travellers are required to have their temperature checked by border officials upon entering or exiting this PoE, and all incoming travellers must carry with them a negative PCR test result taken within 72 hours prior to arriving, as there are no testing facilities are this PoE.